A lush spa-focused oasis in Scottsdale

 • Eight private homes are for rent, with amenities like automated blinds, security systems, fire pits, private pools, floor-to-ceiling windows, indoor/outdoor showers, colossal kitchens and balconies.

-• There’s a great view from every room at Sanctuary, but when only the best vistas will do, book one of the Camelback Suites.
+• There’s a great view from every room at the luxury hotel, but when only the best vistas will do, book one of the Camelback Suites.
 These new one- or two-bedroom suites (1,000 and 1,500 square feet, respectively) proffer sweeping views of the surrounding mountains and Paradise Valley, which twinkles like a little universe at night.

-• The Scottsdale hotel offers 24-hour room service, but Elements boasts a beautiful setting.
-Champagne chandeliers, 1,000 bottles of the wine wall, and a fire pit provide a lovely atmosphere for dining.
+• Sanctuary offers 24-hour room service, but Elements boasts a beautiful setting.
+Champagne chandeliers, 1,000 bottles of wine in the wall and a fire pit provide a lovely atmosphere for dining.

 • Jade Bar serves classic and creative cocktails made with premium spirits and fresh local fruits and herbs.
-Stop by during the day to drink in panoramic views.
+Stop by during the day to drink in panoramic views, too.